SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Hand Scanner: A portable sensor device, the hand scanner has an effective range of 10 kilometers.
 It can be set to pick up motion, particular types of matter, and even indications of power generation.
 They are standard equipment for scouts and are frequently used by miners.
 Use of a scanner provides a +1D to sensors.
-Use the “Information Diﬃculties” or “Observation Diﬃculties” charts in the “Example Skill Diﬃculties” chapter to determine what the scanner reveals.
+Use the "Information Difficulties" or "Observation Difficulties" charts in the "Example Skill Difficulties" chapter to determine what the scanner reveals.
 Most hand scanners can only be blocked by cover over three solid meters thick (several thick concrete walls or the bulkhead of a ship will usually block scanner readings, but only the most dense of forests or jungles